lunaticstarr/TabularQual/README.md

 ## TabularQual converter

-Convert between spreadsheets specified in [SpreadSBML specification](.doc/SpreadSBML specification.docx) and SBML-qual for logical models (Boolean and multi-valued).
+Convert between spreadsheets and SBML-qual for logical models (Boolean and multi-valued).

 ![Example](doc/example.png)

+Note: the format is specified [here](doc/specification.docx).

 ### Web App

-Use TabularQual directly in your browser - no installation required!
+Use directly in your browser - no installation required!

 🔗 **[Launch Web App](https://tabularqual.streamlit.app/)**